 If they don’t, they may need to pay back all the CCS they got for 2019–20.

 More information about debts is available on Services Australia’s website.

-You will need to direct families to make a new claim if they wish to get a reduced fee again.
+You will need to direct these families to make a new claim if they wish to get a reduced fee again.

 - entered into a repayment arrangement.